THE LIGHTMEN-FREE AS YOU WANNA BE.

 By then, Bubbha Thomas was attending Booker T. Washington High School, and was playing basketball.
 However, his first love was music, and he was the drummer in the intermediate and senior bands.
 Later, he was taught by Conrad O. Johnson who would later enjoy a successful career in jazz music.
 Prof as he was affectionately known, would influence many young musicians, including Bubbha Thomas.

-Via what was called the orchestra Booker T. Washington High School, Prof introduced his pupils to jazz music.
-This wasn’t meant to happen, but Prof saw this as part of his pupil’s musical education.
+Via what was called the orchestra at Booker T. Washington High School, Prof introduced his pupils to jazz music.
+This wasn’t meant to happen, but he saw this as part of his pupil’s musical education.
 The curriculum at the school had been drawn up by white people for primarily white children.
 Those that were responsible for the curriculum referred to the “orchestra,” which under Prof’s tutelage became a jazz band and Bubbha Thomas’ its drummer.

 Between the influence of Prof and Fats, Bubbha Thomas’ people were soon taking attention of the young drummer.
 He was still playing basketball, but that was more of a hobby.
 Bubbha Thomas was more interested in music.
 Meanwhile, he was about to discover the other side of Houston.